staking-foundation/docs/docs/50-dao.md

 There is a fixed total supply of 1,000,000,000 DIVA tokens.
 Each Delegated DIVA token is worth 1 vote on decisions such as:

 - Deploying the Diva Smart Contracts.
-- Curating the Diva Protocol by adjusting network parameters (if any).
+- Curating Diva by adjusting network parameters (if any).
-- Evangelizing for the Diva Protocol.
+- Evangelizing for the Diva staking protocol.

 The Diva DAO components are fully decentralized: